Tameema-banu/Automated-Data-Pipeline-Using-Apache-Airflow/README.md

 - Python (requests, pandas, sqlalchemy)
 - Docker (containerized Airflow)
 - OpenWeatherMap API (live weather feed)

-## 🧠 Pipeline Workflow

-1. `extract.py` fetches weather data for a city and uploads the raw JSON to Azure Blob Storage (`weather-raw` container).
-2. `transform.py` reads raw JSON, converts it into a clean CSV format, and uploads it to the `weather-processed` container.
-3. `load.py` reads the latest processed CSV from Blob Storage and loads it into a table in Azure SQL Database.
-4. Airflow DAG (`weather_etl_pipeline`) schedules and manages the entire ETL pipeline daily using three PythonOperator tasks: extract → transform → load.

 ## 📁 Azure Containers
 - `weather-raw`: holds raw JSON files